gnothiseautonlw/vulnfetcher/README.md

 * It takes the input file, tries to make sense of the module names and module version numbers
 * For the search term, it takes the 'mayor' - 'dot' - 'first number of minor'.
 So "libpam-modules 1.15.2", becomes "1.1"
 * Then goes out on the web, looking with the search term: '"module_name"+"module_version"+exploit'.
 So in our example, it will look for '"libpam-modules"+"1.1"+"exploit"'
-* If it finds exact CVE numbers, it will go fetch those details and bring them to you
+* If it finds exact CVE numbers, it will fetch the details from the cvedetail-website and bring them to you
-* If it finds a public exploit reference on for example the cvedetails website, it will reference to that exploit.
-In other words, it doesn't only use searchengine pages, it also fetches information of cvedetails pages and exploit-db pages
+* If it finds a public exploit on the cvedetails page, it will fetch that exploit as well.
+* In other words, it doesn't only use searchengine pages, it also fetches information of cvedetails pages and exploit-db pages

 ### Scoring:
-* For each trusted site that returns a result, it get's one point.
+* For each trusted site that returns a result, a score is attributed.
+If the searchterm doesn't return any sites that are vulnerability-authorities, it penelizes the score.
+* If an exact match for the complete version number is found, it adds to the score.
+So in our example if '1.15.2' would be found, this would result in a higher score.
 * If names or version numbers aren't found, it penelizes the score.
-* If an exact match for the complete version number is found, it adds to the score.
-So in our example if '1.15.2' would be found, this would result in a higher score
 * If an exact cve-number is found, the details of that cve are fetched.
-If those details contain indications of a severe vulnerability, resulting in a higher score
+If those details contain indications of a severe vulnerability, this results in a higher score.

 ## Error reporting
-* This is still in beta: I have one error that sometimes throws off searches.
+* This software is still beta-stage: I have one error that sometimes throws off searches.
 It seems to have something to do with the useragent, but I have a hard time tracking the bug down.
 * If the tool doesn't find a vulnerability that you were able to find manually, please report an issue.
 Provide a sample of the file you used as input and a page where you eventually found the vulnerability.

 ## Suggested Development Roadmap